Preparing Datasets¶

 Solution: Add --target-col your_column_name to preparation command, or rename your target column to class, target, label, or y.

-"Task type unclear"¶
+"Task type required"¶

 Next Steps¶